TheTexta/obsidian-main/Psychology/Biological Psychology/Autonomic Nervous System.md

+#biological-psychology
-Everything which isn't the [[Somatic Nervous System]], all the stuff which isn't sensation / movement.
+Autonomic nervous system::Everything which isn't the [[Somatic Nervous System]], all the stuff which isn't sensation / movement.
+A devision of the [[peripheral nervous system]] which regulates the bodies internal environment, controls glands and involuntary muscle movements.
+Responsible for involuntary functions, hence *autonomic*.

 Sympathetic
 Prepares the body to react, the flight fight or freeze response, takes energy.
 Must be triggered through a stressful response.